 And many more.
 See which subreddits are relevant to you.

 3. Create great content about a topic people like to talk about

 After you’ve built up some Reddit karma and you’ve identified which subreddit could help you get upvoted to the front page of Reddit, it’s time to create a great piece of content.
-This could be a video, text post, visual, you name it.
+This could be a video, text post, visual, white paper, you name it.